2023 Best Social Sciences Schools in Georgia

 Full Social Sciences at Emory University Report

 The excellent programs at Georgia Institute of Technology - Main Campus helped the school earn the #2 place on this year’s ranking of the best social sciences schools in Georgia.
-Located in the large city of Atlanta, Georgia Tech is a public college with a fairly large student population.
+Located in the city of Atlanta, Georgia Tech is a public school with a very large student population.

 The average amount in student loans that social sciences majors at Georgia Tech take out is $19,500.

-A rank of #3 on this year’s list means University of Georgia is a great place for social sciences students.
-Located in the city of Athens, UGA is a public college with a fairly large student population.
+Out of the 15 schools in Georgia that were part of this year’s ranking, University of Georgia landed the # 3 spot on the list.
+Located in the midsize city of Athens, UGA is a public college with a very large student population.

 After completing their degree, social sciences graduates from UGA carry an average student debtload of $21,243.
 This translates to an average monthly loan payment of $245, based on a 10-year repayment plan.

-Read full report on Social Sciences at University of Georgia
+Full Social Sciences at University of Georgia Report

-You’ll be in good company if you decide to attend Spelman College.
-It ranked #4 on our 2023 Best Social Sciences Schools in Georgia list.
-Located in the large city of Atlanta, Spelman is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Spelman College.
+The school came in at #4 on this year’s Best Social Sciences Schools in Georgia list.
+Located in the city of Atlanta, Spelman is a private not-for-profit school with a small student population.

 The average amount in student loans that social sciences majors at Spelman take out is $24,667.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $1,229.